-- Smoking increases the risk of developing Crohn’s disease and can make it worse in people who already have the disease.
+- Smoking increases the risk of developing Crohn’s disease and can worsen it in people who already have it.
 Quitting smoking can benefit overall digestive tract health and may provide other health benefits.

 - Stress can worsen the symptoms of Crohn’s disease and may trigger flare-ups.
-Although it is not always possible to avoid stress, it can be managed through exercise, relaxation techniques, and breathing exercises.
+Although avoiding stress is not always possible, it can be managed through exercise, relaxation techniques, and breathing exercises.

 Diet for Crohn’s disease – an essential part of any natural treatment

-Fiber supplementation may be beneficial in some people with Crohn’s disease, dietary fiber helps the healing of inflamed regions of the digestive tract.
+Fiber supplementation may benefit some people with Crohn’s disease; dietary fiber helps the healing of inflamed regions of the digestive tract.

-There is no specific diet for Crohn’s disease that is recommended for all people, but people with the disease are likely to know some foods that make their symptoms worse.
+No specific diet for Crohn’s disease is recommended for all people, but people with the disease are likely to know some foods that worsen their symptoms.
 Some people find that eating smaller portions at mealtimes helps to lessen some symptoms.

-In a study, foods most often considered to be beneficial for symptoms included white fish, salmon and tuna, gluten-free products, and boiled potatoes and sweet potatoes.
-Foods most often considered to make symptoms worse included grapefruit, nuts, chili or chili sauce, cream, salami, energy drinks, and beer.
+In a study, foods most often considered beneficial for symptoms included white fish, salmon, tuna, gluten-free products, boiled potatoes, and sweet potatoes.
+Foods often considered to worsen symptoms included grapefruit, nuts, chili or chili sauce, cream, salami, energy drinks, and beer.

-The Traditional Chinese Medicine TCM and Western Medicine both agree on the role diets place in the prevention and treatment of Crohn’s Disease.
+The Traditional Chinese Medicine TCM and Western Medicine both agree on the role diets play in preventing and treating Crohn’s Disease.
 The following diets should be carefully taken to manage this disease.

 - Avoid excessive consumption of cold and raw foods.
 They are capable of disrupting the spleen (easy digestion of food)

-- Avoid too much of roughages such as raw fruits and vegetables as they can aggravate obstruction in the intestines and cause colic (a sudden attack of abdominal pain, often caused by spasm, inflammation, or obstruction).
+- Avoid too much roughage, such as raw fruits and vegetables, as they can aggravate obstruction in the intestines and cause colic (a sudden attack of abdominal pain, often caused by spasm, inflammation, or obstruction).

 - Avoid food triggers found in foods.
 These triggers are chemicals and dyes found in food and should be avoided.